2014 FedEx 400

 The 2014 FedEx 400 benefiting Autism Speaks was a NASCAR Sprint Cup Series stock car race held on June 1, 2014, at Dover International Speedway in Dover, Delaware.
 Contested over 400 laps on the 1 mi oval, it was the 13th race of the 2014 NASCAR Sprint Cup Series.
 Jimmie Johnson won the race, his second of the season and ninth at Dover, while Brad Keselowski finished second.
 Matt Kenseth, Clint Bowyer, and Denny Hamlin rounded out the top five.
 The top rookies of the race were Kyle Larson (11th), Austin Dillon (20th), and Brett Moffitt (22nd).

-Previous week's race

-Jimmie Johnson passed Matt Kenseth with nine laps to go to win his first race of the season in the previous week's Coca-Cola 600.
-"There are more people fretting about things than myself," said Johnson.
-"I mean what 12 races?
-Give me a break.
-Obviously it's great to win and we are very happy to win here especially in the backyard of Hendrick Motorsports, Lowe's headquarters is just up the road as well."
-Jeff Gordon battled back spasms all weekend and after a two-tire pit stop late was in contention for the win but settled for a seventh-place finish and left Charlotte with the points lead.